apocalyptech/minecraftxray/README.txt

 http://www.minecraftwiki.net/wiki/Slime#Spawning in early October, 2011,
 when Beta 1.9-pre2 was out.
-The equation may or may not be valid for earlier or later versions of Minecraft, but should be at least valid for Minecraft Beta 1.6 through Beta 1.9.
+The equation may or may not be valid for earlier or later versions of Minecraft, but should be at least valid for Minecraft Beta 1.6 through Minecraft 1.0.
 The default key to toggle this highlighting is "M".
+Note that in Minecraft versions prior to Beta 1.9-pre5, slimes would spawn only under y=16, whereas from that point on, slimes will spawn under y=40.
+X-Ray will highlight up to y=40 for all maps.

 The rendering information popup can be toggled with "R" and is on by default.
 This will let you know what these various settings are set to.